YefanZhou/dispersion-score/README.md

-Dispersion Score is a data-driven metric that is used to measure the internel machaism of single-view 3D reconstruction network: the tendency of network to perform recognition or reconstruction.
-It can also be used to diagnose training data and guide data augmentation as a heuristic.
+Dispersion Score is a data-driven metric that is used to measure the internel mechanism of single-view 3D reconstruction network: the tendency of network to perform recognition or reconstruction.
+It can also be used to diagnose problems from the training data and guide the design of data augmentation schemes.

 ## Installation